-Despite having achieved compliance with Rule 1402, Exide presents in this Final RRP additional risk reduction measures that it expects to install by the fourth quarter of 2014 to further reduce emissions and health risk from the facility, and to provide greater certainty in response to AQMD's concerns about maintaining the risk reductions.
+Despite having achieved compliance with Rule 1402, Exide presents in this Revised Final RRP additional risk reduction measures that it expects to install over the first quarter of 2015 to further reduce emissions and health risk from the facility, and to provide greater certainty in response to AQMD's concerns about maintaining the risk reductions.
 Exide reserves the right to amend or modify this RRP depending on the results of future AQMD rulemaking that may impact the facility.